Azure/review-checklists/CONTRIBUTING.md

 ## Changes to the spreadsheet

 Modify the file [spreadsheet/review_checklist.xlsm](./spreadsheet/review_checklist.xlsm) in your own fork, and send a Pull Request to the main branch.
 Make sure not to check in temporary files (by closing the Excel spreadsheet before git-adding the files).

+## Forking the repo

+If you fork this repository you will need to create an Azure Translator in Azure, and define three secrets in your repo so that automatic translation works:

+- `AZURE_TRANSLATOR_ENDPOINT`: containing the endpoint URL for your Azure Translator.
+You will find this in the Azure Portal, in the blade "Keys and Endpoint" of your Azure Translator, under "Text Translation".
+- `AZURE_TRANSLATOR_REGION` (optional): containing the region for your Azure Translator.
+You will find this in the Azure Portal, in the blade "Keys and Endpoint" of your Azure Translator, under "Location/Region".
+- `AZURE_TRANSLATOR_SUBSCRIPTION_KEY`: the subscription key for your Azure Translator.
+You will find this in the Azure Portal, in the blade "Keys and Endpoint" of your Azure Translator, under "Key 1" or "Key 2" (you can use either of them).